shaloo/docs.arcana/docs/migration/main_auth_v1.0.1_migration.md

 <img src="/img/icons/i_an_authsdk_light.png#only-light" alt="Auth SDK icon" width="50" />
 <img src="/img/icons/i_an_authsdk_dark.png#only-dark" alt="Auth SDK icon" width="50" />

-The latest Auth SDK supports using Arcana Mainnet for integrated apps.
+The latest Auth SDK supports deploying apps on the Arcana Mainnet.

-To use Arcana Mainnet, you need to login into the Arcana Developer dashboard, create a 'Mainnet' configuration profile if not already created, and then use the app configuration profile drop-down to select Arcana Mainnet.
-In addition, while integrating with the Auth SDK, you need to take care of these two things while creating a new `AuthProvider`:
+To use Arcana Mainnet, you need to first login into the Arcana Developer dashboard, create a 'Mainnet' configuration profile for your app and choose requisite 'Keyspace' type.
+In addition to creating the 'Mainnet' configuration profile, developers need to update the Auth SDK integration code for creating a new `AuthProvider`:

 * Use the **App Address** specified to the 'Mainnet' configuration profile in the dashboard
-* Set the `network` to 'mainnet'
+* Set the `network` parameter in `AuthProvider` constructor to 'mainnet'

 Refer to the next section for step-by-step instructions on how to migrate from using an older Auth SDK to the v{% include "./text-snippets/latest_auth_sdk.md" %}.